Chart Color Schemes

 Northgate - Northfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Northgate-Northfield ranks high in cultural diversity, with 41.2% of its population born overseas and 43.4% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 39.1% of Northgate-Northfield's population.
-The category 'Other' comprises 4.7%, slightly higher than Greater Adelaide's 5.3%.
+Northgate-Northfield has a high cultural diversity, with 41.2% of its population born overseas and 43.4% speaking a language other than English at home.
+Christianity is the predominant religion in Northgate-Northfield, comprising 39.1% of its population.
+The most notable overrepresentation is seen in the 'Other' category, which makes up 4.7% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity